ironhacks/ironhacks-app/README.md

     });
   }
 ```
-This function recieve as parameter the hackIndex, corresponding to the hackID within the ```registeredHacks``` array.
+This function recieves as parameter the hackIndex, corresponding to the hackID within the ```registeredHacks``` array.

 Once this is done, we start the creation of the users hack project.
-This is a project that is bind to a hack, specifically, to the hack that the user is registering on, this allow the user to push the project to evaluation.
+This is a project that is bound to a hack, specifically, to the hack that the user is registering on, this allows the user to push the project to evaluation.
 The user can create additional projects that are not binded to any hack in particullar from the ```UserProfile``` view.

 This process starts with the ```createNewProject``` function: